The Apprentice (British TV series) series 3: Series overview

 With viewing figures proving favourable since the programme's debut in 2005, the BBC decided that The Apprentice needed to be more accessible to a "mainstream" audience.
-In discussions between them and the production company, it was agreed that the show be relocated to BBC One, retaining it scheduling arrangements, while also requiring that its sister show, You're Fired, be moved over to BBC Two to make it also accessible to a wider audience.
-Work on the new series included Alan Sugar arranging for a more tougher set of challenges to be faced by participants, and recruiting a more varied collection of participants than had been seen in the previous series.
+In discussions between them and the production company, it was agreed that the show be relocated to BBC One, retaining its scheduling arrangements, while also requiring that its sister show, You're Fired, be moved over to BBC Two.
+Work on the new series included Alan Sugar conceiving of tougher tasks, and recruiting more diverse candidates.
 Sugar believed that by doing this it would keep the show fresh, and thus avoid it becoming just another version of existing reality programmes at the time, such as Big Brother.
-An example of this was having mixed gender teams at the beginning of the process, albeit a male and female candidate switching places with each other, rather than at a later task in the process as is more common in the programme's format found in other series.
+An example of this was having mixed gender teams from the beginning of the process, rather than first mixing them a couple of weeks in.

-One of the biggest changes made by the production staff, besides the change of channel for episode broadcast, focused on an issue that Sugar raised in the previous series over firing candidates.
-With the show attracting a far greater number of applications for participation, resulting in staff conducting interviews, auditions and assessments on over 10,000 applicants, the decision was made to increase the number of candidates that formed up the final line-up while still maintaining the use of twelve episodes for the series, thus allowing Sugar to fire more than one candidate at any time before the Interviews stage.
-When production began, 16 applicants found themselves taking part in the third series, in which the first task saw the women form under the team name of Stealth, while the men formed under the team name of Eclipse.
-It is the first series to feature a candidate leaving the process despite having won a place into the next stage – the decision by Katie Hopkins to depart towards the end of the Interviews stage, garnered considerable criticism over sexual discrimination in the aftermath of the episode's broadcast.
+One of the biggest changes made by the production staff, besides the change of channel for episode broadcast, concerned the firing of candidates.
+With the show attracting a far greater number of applications for participation, resulting in staff conducting many more interviews, auditions and assessments, the decision was made to increase the number of candidates that formed the final line-up, while still limiting the series to twelve episodes.
+This change allowed Sugar to fire more than one candidate at any time before the Interviews stage.
+16 applicants took part in the third series, with one team named Stealth, and the other named Eclipse.
+It is the first series to feature a candidate leaving the process despite having won a place in the next stage – the decision by Katie Hopkins to depart towards the end of the Interviews stage garnered considerable criticism over sexual discrimination in the aftermath of the episode's broadcast.

-Of those who took part, Simon Ambrose would become the eventual winner of the series, and go on to work at Sugar's property company Amsprop, overseeing development projects, before leaving Sugar's employment in 2010 to focus on setting up in the restaurant business.
-The move to BBC One proved to be a reasonable decision, as it led to a further improvement in viewing figures for the programme during its broadcast – by the end of the series, The Apprentice reached a peak of 6.8 million viewers watching the series finale.
+Of those who took part, Simon Ambrose would become the eventual winner of the series, and go on to work at Sugar's property company Amsprop, overseeing development projects, before leaving Sugar's employment in 2010 to focus on setting up a restaurant business.
+The move to BBC One proved to be a reasonable decision, as it led to a further rise in viewing figures for the programme during its broadcast, with 6.8 million viewers watching the series finale.